ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image layout features a group of six individuals standing closely together in a natural outdoor setting, likely a forest or wooded area.
-The background is filled with green foliage and tall trees, indicating a lush environment.

-Key elements:
-1. Six people are standing in a row, posing for the photograph.
-2. Most individuals are dressed in uniforms suggesting they could be forest rangers, park wardens, or involved in environmental conservation activities.
-3. One person, second from the left, is wearing a black t-shirt with the word "RANGER" prominently displayed in white letters on the front.
-4. Some individuals have accessories such as binoculars, a cap, and what appears to be walkie-talkies or communication devices, further suggesting their role related to patrolling or monitoring the forest.
+The image shows a group of six men standing outdoors with greenery and trees in the background, indicating a forest or natural reserve setting.
+The men are wearing various uniforms, suggesting roles related to wildlife, forest management, or conservation.
+One man is wearing a black t-shirt with the word "RANGER" printed in white on it, indicating that he is likely a park ranger or forest ranger.
+Some men have binoculars hanging around their necks, which is typical for individuals involved in monitoring wildlife or patrolling a natural area.
+The overall mood appears professional and focused on nature or environmental work.

-There is no text in the image other than the word "RANGER" on the black t-shirt.

-This image likely highlights the team responsible for forest protection or conservation efforts, making it suitable for inclusion in an annual development report focusing on environmental or wildlife management activities.
+There is no text visible in the image beyond the "RANGER" label on the t-shirt.
+The image is suitable for inclusion in an annual development report highlighting activities, team members, or conservation efforts related to forest or wildlife management.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p43_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image shows a page with a curled top-right corner, suggesting a page being turned or peeled back.
-The page has a white background with the word "CONTENTS" centered vertically and horizontally in a bold, black font.
-The curled corner reveals a black area behind the white page, enhancing the visual effect of a page-turn or reveal.
-There are no other visible elements or text on this image.

-This layout is clean and minimalistic, typically used as a contents or index page in an annual development report or similar document.
+The image depicts a page with a curled top right corner.
+The page background is predominantly white.
+At the top center of the page, there is text that reads, "2020 Annual Development Report."
+The page appears to be blank aside from this text, with no other visible elements or decorations.
+The curled corner adds a visual effect that suggests the page might be turned or lifted.
 ```
 ![Image 2](images/2022TrustFundAnnualReports_p43_img2.png)